 - Cannot be any current or former law enforcement officer or firefighter, or where relevant or comparable any member of the public, who has a sustained finding of serious misconduct made by any law enforcement agency, independent investigator contracted by a public agency, or court.

 Four years and until successors are appointed.
 Staggered terms expire on December 31 of the appropriate year.

-The Commission meets at the Fire Department, 121 W. Carrillo Street, on the 4th Thursday of each month at 4:00 p.m.
+The Commission will meet in City Council Chambers, City Hall, 735 Anacapa Street on the fourth Thursday of each month at 4:00 p.m.
 Date, time, and place of regular meetings may be changed from time to time.